jakewilliami/ComputabilityTheory.jl/README.md

 This is a minimal package for a pure Julia implementation of tools used in [Computability Theory](https://en.wikipedia.org/wiki/Computability_theory).
 This is the science involving mathematical models of what it means to compute.
 This naturally progresses to the idea of complexity: how much memory is used in computing?
 How long will it take?
 Does it halt?

+## Citation

+If your research depends on ComputabilityTheory.jl, please consider giving us a formal citation: [`citation.bib`](./citation.bib).